Passeriformes / Acrocephalidae / Acrocephalus

 Distribution & Habitat

-Breeds across southern Siberia, Mongolia, northern, central and eastern China, Korea, and Japan.
-The wintering range extends from northeastern India through Southeast Asia to the Philippines and Indonesia, with individuals occasionally reaching New Guinea and Australia.
-Recorded as a vagrant in Israel and Kuwait.
-Inhabits reedbeds, marshes, rice fields, grassland, and scrub areas where it forages for insects and other invertebrates.
+Breeding range covers southern Siberia, Mongolia, northern, central and eastern China, Korea, and Japan.
+Winters in north-east India and across South-east Asia to the Philippines and Indonesia, occasionally reaching New Guinea and Australia.
+Vagrant in Israel and Kuwait.
+Breeds mainly in reedbeds; also found in marshes, paddy fields, grassland, and scrub.

 Behavior & Ecology